-All of the gonad samples of SBT were collected by scientific observers deployed on Taiwanese longline vessels operated in the Indian Ocean.
+The SBT gonad samples were collected by scientific observers deployed on Taiwanese longline vessels operated in the Indian Ocean.
 The biological information including the fork length, body weight, sex, sampling date and location were recorded for each individual.

 Because there were some data missing of body weight that were not recorded by observers.
 Here, we adopted a length-based gonado-somatic index (Chen et al., 2013) in this paper: